MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Playbook_Defender.md

 1. Select **Automation** under the **Configuration** area and then select the **Active Playbooks** tab.

-1. Select **Refresh** from the command bar if you donÔÇÖt see any playbooks.
+1. Select **Refresh** from the command bar if you do not see any playbooks.
 The playbook created in the previous step should be displayed.

 1. Select the **Defender_XDR_Ransomware_Playbook_SecOps_Tasks** playbook name link.